-Once the above scrutiny process has been completed, the recovery plan will be presented to the Director of Governance & Communities who will formally authorise the licensed deficit, subject to any further queries which might arise.
+Once the above scrutiny process has been completed, the recovery plan will be presented to the Director of Governance & Communities (delegated to the CFO) who will formally authorise the licensed deficit, subject to any further queries which might arise.
 This process should normally be complete within one month of receipt of the recovery plan -any delay will be notified to the school.